J1marotta/javascript-koans/README.markdown

+[x] - completed 'About functions'
-[x] - completed arrays and functions
+[x] - completed 'About arrays'
-[x] - completed "aboutobjects"
+[x] - completed 'About Objects'
 [x] - completed 'About mutability'
+[x] - completed 'About higher Order Functions'
+[x] - completed 'About Inheritance'

 # javascript-koans
 Based on Edgecase's fantastic